jpantao/srsc2122-project/README.md

 # srsc2122-project (PA1)
 > A secure “pay-per-view” real-time media streaming system

-## Working
+## Work Done

+### SAPKDP
-- SAPKDP complete specefication working and tested.
-Some parameters can even be configured.
-Furthermore the SignalingServer supports multiple connections/clients.
+- SAPKDP complete specefication working and tested;
+- Some parameters can even be configured in the [config file](config/sapkdp.properties);
+- SignalingServer supports multiple concurrent connections/clients;

+### RTSTP
+- Only round 1 working and tested.
+For round 2 and 3 the SecureDatagramSocket must be used;
+- All requested modes are suported (working and tested) for the SecureDatagramSocket as shown in the [phase 1](https://github.com/jpantao/srsc2122-project/tree/fase_1) branch.

 ## TODO
 - Fix integrity checks (currently they are only done over the payload excluding signatures)